Joyce structures on spaces of quadratic differentials: Good Lagrangian submanifolds

-Here $\kappa$ is the isomorphism defined by the usual spectral construction\todo{Explain $\tau$} sending a line bundle $L$ on $\Sigma$ to the Higgs bundle $(E,\Phi)$ on $C$.
-The map $\xi$ is obtained by setting $Q=-\det(\Phi)$.
-As in the proof of Theorem \ref{birational} the results of \cite{PP} show that $\xi$ is generically {\'e}tale.
-Thus we can pullback the trivial connection from the product on the right-hand side to obtain the required meromorphic connection on the left-hand side.
+Here $\kappa$ is the isomorphism defined by the usual spectral construction sending a line bundle $L$ on $\Sigma$ to the Higgs bundle $(E,\Phi)$ on $C$, and $\tau$ is induced by the corresponding map from \eqref{seconddiag}.
+The forgetful map $\cM_C(E,\Phi)_0\to \cM_C(E)$ can be identified with the cotangent bundle of $\cM_C(E)$, and according to Lemma \ref{donee}, when transferred across the diagram \eqref{sunny}, the fibres of this map become the horizontal leaves of the connection $n$.